maheshgattani/message-delivery-api/README.md

 For applications wanting to fire-and-forget a message to the exchange, fire-and-forget a message to this API servers the same purpose.

 This application uses akka-rabbitmq library to communicate with RabbitMQ.

+Every exchange being posted to should already exist.
+This is done with the intent to keep the performance optimanl by not checking the existance of the exchange.